 Welcome to our website.
 Our aim is to keep you informed about the association and to provide you with essential information in an easily accessible manner.

-The Orchard Yard Players are preparing for a Play Reading of Aeschylus’ ORESTEIA, in The Orchard Yard, courtesy of Patrick Ryan, on July 13th 2019, at 2.30pm.
+The Orchard Yard Players are preparing for a Play Reading of Aeschylus’ ORESTEIA-

-The CAI Summer School will take place in Sligo from 16th-
+The CAI Summer School took place in Sligo from 16th-

 Conference announcement: "Hellenic Political Philosophy and Contemporary Europe", Herceg Novi, Montenegro, 29 Sept -

 Many thanks to Dr. Selga Medenieks for the Newsletter; Dr. Shane Wallace for the Classical Association Facebook Page; Shane and Dr. Eoghan Moloney for the Classics Events-

 Your continued support of the Association is valued and appreciated.
 As always, we invite your feedback and suggestions.